mbaumer/us_hep_funding/docs/_states/NV.md

 [NV-01](#NV-01)  [NV-02](#NV-02)  [NV-03](#NV-03)  [NV-04](#NV-04)

-# NV -- Sen. Dean Heller (R) and  Sen. Catherine Cortez Masto (D)
+# NV -- Sen. Catherine Cortez Masto (D) and  Sen. Jacky Rosen (D)
 ## Committees
-Dean Heller is the #8 Republican on the Senate Committee on Commerce, Science, and Transportation

 Catherine Cortez Masto is the #8 Democrat on the Senate Energy Subcommittee on Energy

-Catherine Cortez Masto is the #11 Democrat on the Senate Committee on Energy and Natural Resources
+Catherine Cortez Masto is the #9 Democrat on the Senate Committee on Energy and Natural Resources

-Catherine Cortez Masto is the #13 Democrat on the Senate Committee on Commerce, Science, and Transportation
+Jacky Rosen is the #12 Democrat on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
 1 HEP grants, totalling $0.00

                                  Amount ($)
 Institution                Year
-UNIVERSITY OF NEVADA, RENO 2012.0         0.0
+UNIVERSITY OF NEVADA, RENO 2012           0
 ```
 ## SC Contracts
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-30 Office of Science contracts, totalling $-22,661.51
+34 Office of Science contracts, totalling $-22,660.00

                                                 Amount ($)
-vendorname
+Vendor
-BECHTEL SAIC COMPANY LIMITED LIABILITY COMPANY   128700.00
+BECHTEL SAIC COMPANY LIMITED LIABILITY COMPANY      128700
-HOWARD HUGHES CORPORATION THE                         0.00
+HOWARD HUGHES CORPORATION THE                            0
-L JOSEPH CALLAN                                       0.00
+L JOSEPH CALLAN                                          0
-NATIONAL INSPECTION AND CONS                          0.00
+NATIONAL INSPECTION AND CONS                             0
-PROJECT ENHANCEMENT CORPORATION                       0.00
+PROJECT ENHANCEMENT CORPORATION                          0
-UNIVERSITY OF NEVADA LAS VEGAS                        0.00
+UNIVERSITY OF NEVADA LAS VEGAS                           0
-USA REPOSITORY SERVICES LLC                           0.00
+USA REPOSITORY SERVICES LLC                              0
-SUNDANCE HELICOPTERS INCORPORATED                 -8180.00
+SUNDANCE HELICOPTERS INCORPORATED                    -8180
-QUALITY INVESTIGATION, INC                       -16938.73
+QUALITY INVESTIGATION, INC                          -16938
-ACUITY, INC.                                    -126242.78
+ACUITY, INC.                                       -126242
 ```
 ## NSF MPS Grants
 ```
-In the past 6 years, this state has received:
+In the past 8 years, this state has received:
-74 NSF MPS grants, totalling $7,413,582.00
+102 NSF MPS grants, totalling $11,561,190.00

                                                     Amount ($)
-Institution                                   Year
+Institution
+UNIVERSITY OF NEVADA, RENO                             5902781
+NEVADA SYSTEM OF HIGHER EDUCATION                      4086701
-BOARD OF REGENTS NEVADA SYSTEM OF HIGHER EDUC 2012    240656.0
+BOARD OF REGENTS NEVADA SYSTEM OF HIGHER EDUCATION      950306
-                                              2013    163316.0
-                                              2014    142430.0
-                                              2015     75000.0
-NEVADA SYSTEM OF HIGHER EDUCATION             2012    390000.0
+BOARD OF REGENTS NEVADA SYSTEM OF HIGHER EDUC           621402
-                                              2014   -123857.0
-                                              2016    623256.0
-UNIVERSITY OF NEVADA, RENO                    2012    926494.0
-                                              2013    845243.0
-                                              2014   2087524.0
-                                              2015    567272.0
-                                              2016   1236512.0
-                                              2017    239736.0
 ```
 ---
 ---